Free shore access

 This spot have a free shore access: you can go snorkeling there freely and without having to book a tour or pay an entrance fee.

-A drop-off where live sponges and starfish, tumultuous rocky beds where small moray eels hide, seagrass meadows where huge shoals of salema come and go… Cala Culip, located at the foot of the Cap de Creus lighthouse, boasts some of the wonders that snorkeling in the Mediterranean can offer.
+Cala Culip is a drop-off where live sponges and starfish, with tumultuous rocky beds where small moray eels hide.
+There are seagrass meadows with huge shoals of salema that come and go.
+Cala Culip is located at the foot of the Cap de Creus lighthouse and boasts some of the fantastic wonders that snorkeling in the Mediterranean can offer.

 Cala Jugadora, also famous for snorkeling, is located just across the road, about a 15-minute walk from Cala Culip.

 You can enter the water from the tiny beach, or from the surrounding rocks.

 You can snorkel throughout the cove, but we particularly recommend the shallow areas that face the beach.
 We also recommend the rocky ridge that begins near the small rocky island and extends perpendicularly to the beach for a hundred meters (see map).

 This spot is located in one of the three marine reserves of the Cap de Creus Natural Park and is home to lush underwater life.

 The rocky areas near the beach offer a perfect depth for surface snorkeling (↕3-10ft/1-3m).
 Sea urchins, limpets and many beadlet anemones are easy to find on the walls.